Quantum Biology PhD

 Our research spans a wide range of biological systems and processes, including:

 - Molecular mechanisms of mutation

 - Synthetic biology

 - The role of noise in quantum biology

 - Quantum information theory

 - Quantum computing.

-You will have access to a range of facilities across the University including the £12m Innovation for Health Learning Laboratory, as well as ion beam proton irradiation, mass spectrometry, nanotechnology and advanced spectroscopy facilities within Surrey’s Advanced Technology Institute.
+You’ll have access to a range of facilities across the University, including advanced bioscience, microbiology and molecular genetics laboratories, ion beam proton irradiation, mass spectrometry, nanotechnology and advanced spectroscopy facilities within Surrey’s Advanced Technology Institute.

-In addition, depending on the topic of your PhD, you may benefit from Surrey’s strategic partnership with the National Physical Laboratory.
-PhD students get the opportunity to attend seminars and workshops run by the UK Centre for Postgraduate Training in Measurement Science and Surrey’s successful EPSRC Centre for Doctoral Training in Micro and Nano Materials & Technologies.
+Our PhD students also get the opportunity to attend seminars and workshops run by the UK Centre for Postgraduate Training in Measurement Science.

 English language requirements